-Countryside has partnered with Cuyahoga Valley National Park for 22 years.
-We are one of 3 cooperative partners located inside the park, alongside the Cuyahoga Valley Scenic Railroad and the Conservancy for CVNP, all 3 organizations work to provide specific support for Ohio’s only National Park.
+Countryside has partnered with Cuyahoga Valley National Park for over 22 years.
+We are one of three cooperative partners located inside the park, alongside the Cuyahoga Valley Scenic Railroad and the Conservancy for CVNP, all three organizations work to provide specific support for Ohio’s only National Park.

 In 1999, the Park & Countryside co-created the Countryside Initiative, a farm leasing program that makes small farms, with excellent production and market potential, very accessible and affordable for beginning farmers.
 It explicitly encourages the pursuit of personal financial profit that provides the financial basis for supporting quality-of-life goals, such as being able to work close to home on their farms, while contributing to the natural beauty and environmental health of one’s locale (in this case, CVNP).
 The Countryside Initiative seeks farm lessees who see themselves as simultaneously cultivating profit, community, and ecological health (from the Countryside Initiative 2015 RFP).

 Today, there are 10 farms in this program.
 You can learn about them here.
 They offer a diversity of locally and sustainably produced foods, while all finding unique ways to engage with park visitors like farm stands, u-pick operations, a winery, and more.

 Why would a National Park engage in agricultural partnerships?
 Isn’t agriculture bad for the environment?
 Decades of research shows us that regenerative agricultural practices like those practiced by our ancestors coexisted with the ecosystem, and new emerging technologies and methods are compatible with our natural resources when they focus on regenerative practices too.
 Farms here in CVNP commit to practicing sustainability.